gigamonkey/dungeon/README.md

 You are in what appears to be a kitchen.
 Against the wall is a wooden table.
 On the table is a loaf of bread.
-There is a swinging door to the east and an oaken door to the west.
+There is a swinging door to the east, a wooden door to the south, and an oaken door to the west.

 > take bread